 It’s incumbent upon all of us to create environments that empower today’s learners to become tomorrow’s leaders.
-Siemens is answering this call and working with our strategic customers to nurture the curiosity, collaboration, and creativity that will be required for the jobs and responsibilities of the future.
-And the bottom line is this: learning—no matter how or where it happens—is vital to our futures.
+Siemens is answering this call and working with you to nurture the curiosity, collaboration, and creativity that will be required for the careers and responsibilities of the future.
+And the bottom line is this: learning—no matter how or where it happens—is vital.

 How do we nurture curiosity, collaboration and creativity that will be required for the jobs of tomorrow?